Mac vs. Windows: Which Should You Buy?

 Hardware might be a major differentiating factor, but MacOS and Windows 10 are operating systems, not laptops or desktops.
 It’s important to consider the software experiences you’re getting from both platforms, and that comes down to features above everything else.
 For the purpose of this section, we’re going to be putting ecosystems aside; that means no iMessage or OneDrive mentions here.
 Instead, let’s focus, for now, simply on what each operating system brings to the table in terms of everyday use and visual design.

 Microsoft has called Windows 10 the “last version of Windows” the company will ever ship.
 This isn’t to say Windows is dying, of course.
 Instead, Microsoft decide to make Windows the final version of their operating system to ship, giving the software biannual major updates.
 These are often known by their nicknames, including the November Update, the Creators Update (and the Fall Creators Update), and the Anniversary Update.
-The most recent of these is the April 2018 update, which began to roll out to consumers at the beginning of May.
 In the long run, this is great for Windows users, as you’ll never have to pay for an upgrade again once you’re on Windows 10.
 Each of these major semi-annual updates have given the operating system new features, but for the most part, the visual design has remained the same.

 It’s not a revolutionary appearance by any means, but it looks good, with a clean design and modern interfaces.
 At the bottom of the display is the same dock-style taskbar that has existed since Windows 7, upgraded to look even better than before.
 The start menu made a return with Windows 10 in 2015, using Microsoft’s Modern Design language to add live tiles to the menu in order to make it that much easier to browse through content installed and stored on your computer.
 The desktop remains largely unchanged, however, still holding files, shortcuts, and other content you add to the desktop, manually or otherwise.
 The dock is also home to your settings tray and your notification panel, which make it easy to check the status of your PC, look for programs running in the background, and check for updates.